List of UNESCO Intangible Cultural Heritage India 2022

-Read the complete list of Indian entries in the Intangible Cultural Heritage List of UNESCO.
+Read the complete list of Indian entries in the Intangible Cultural Heritage List of humanity, UNESCO.
 This study material is relevant for all the candidates preparing for State PCS (like UPPCS) exam, SSC CGL exam, SSC CHSL exam, RRB NTPC exam, UPSC CDS, UPSC CSE, etc. The list is made up of intangible heritage elements that help to showcase the diversity of cultural heritage and raise awareness of its importance.

 a.
 List of intangible cultural heritage in need of urgent safeguarding